CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Does California Lemon Law Cover Electric Vehicles (EVs)?

-Yes, EVs are vehicles covered under California lemon law, including defects involving batteries, charging systems, and software failures.
+Yes, EVs are vehicles covered under California Lemon Law, including defects involving batteries, charging systems, and software failures.

 How Much Does It Cost to Hire a California Lemon Law Attorney?